-Minutes of the March 7, 2019 Regular Meeting of the Plan Commission were presented for approval.
-A Motion was made by COMMISSIONER STANTON, seconded by COMMISSIONER ENGEL, to approve the minutes as revised on page 6 to show "spacing being less than four (4") inches".
-The Motion was approved by voice call.
+Minutes of the March 21, 2019 Regular Meeting of the Plan Commission were presented for approval.
+A Motion was made by COMMISSIONER STANTON, seconded by COMMISSIONER AITCHISON, to approve the minutes as presented The Motion was approved by voice call.
 CHAIRMAN SHAW declared the Motion approved as presented.